CaptainBlagbird/ESO_QuestMapScout/QuestMapScout/README.md

 5. Delete the file from the SavedVariables folder (while the game is still closed or the add-on disabled)

+To see what data exactly the add-on collects, see the file "example_log.lua" where I added comments for each item.

 ____
 [CaptainBlagbird](http://www.esoui.com/forums/member.php?userid=13972)